tontonialberto/ecma262-spec-inconsistencies/README.md

     - **extensive report**: [available here](./occurrences/ifelse-separate-step.md)

 I suggest the following updates to the spec:
-- Enforce the use of only one keyword between `else` and `otherwise` (i.e., choose either notation 1 or 2).
-- Standardize whether or not to use a comma after the `otherwise` keyword (notation 2).
+- Enforce the use `else` over `otherwise`, as the latter has many inconstistent notations and appears less frequently than the `else` keyword in the specification text.
 - Enforce a consistent style for specifying if-then-else steps that do not require then/else blocks (choose between notation 1/2 or notation 3).

 ## Algorithms Represented as Tables